JackSzwergold/Writing/memories/The Time Some Friend of the Family “Deutschland Uber Alles” During Hanukkah.md

 ***

 Despite all of the classic jokes and tropes about in-laws, one might not understand why anyone wouldn’t like these particular in-laws.
 What was not to like?
-The husband was a baker and the wife was a housewife and after working and toiling in the old—and predominantly German—part of Washington Heights for years they finally “retired” to some condo in Eastchester in their later.
+The husband was a baker and the wife was a housewife and after working and toiling in the old—and predominantly German—part of Washington Heights for years they finally “retired” to some condo in Eastchester in their later years.
 Kinda typical Eastern European life path at the time.

 But the the larger—and more ethnically specific—deal was that my parents were working class Jewish-Polish immigrants.
 And these in-laws were middle-class and Jewish-German.
 The differences might be subtle to some—and that even simplifies it a lot—but there was a lot of implicit, and sometimes explicit, class related bigotry and elitism at play in the way the in-laws interacted with my family.